 A dentist will physically examine your teeth and take x-rays.
 The results from your examination and the symptoms will help the dentist decide on performing the root canal procedure.
 The usual signs that you might need a root canal include:

-• There is a darkening of a tooth or swelling in the face.
+- There is a darkening of a tooth or swelling in the face.
+Call us to learn more.

 What Can Be Expected During the Root Canal Procedure?